 If you are the victim of employer retaliation, you can get the upper hand in these workplace showdowns.
 You must be aware of your rights, and the legally-protected activities that you are entitled to engage in — without fear of losing your job, unfair criticism, or being shunned at work.
 Don’t wait for the other shoe to drop before you get legal advice.
 Valuable strategic advantage will be lost and your employer will continue to unfairly marginalize you, boxing you into a corner with bogus performance reviews, inconsistent criticisms, and outright hostility in the hopes that you will resign.

-Our firm is ready to help if you are the victim of employer retaliation.
-If you favor confidentiality, our attorneys customize a solution without filing a lawsuit.
+Our team of employment lawyers knows the law concerning employeer retaliation and is ready to help if you are the victim of employer retaliation.
+If you favor confidentiality, our employment attorneys can customize a solution without filing a lawsuit.
 We can make legal demands through private “demand letter” correspondence or arbitration that will protect your privacy, and earn you deserved remuneration.
-Contact us today to learn more about the options best suited to your needs.
+Contact our retaliation lawyers today to learn more about the options best suited to your needs.